xerial/silk-format/README.md

 @error 2013-11-20	error occurred	NullPointerException
 ```

 When the line starts with `@`, the first column is a type description.
-The remaining part is tab-separated values of the collesponding type.
+The remaining part is tab-separated values of the corresponding type.

 ### Indentation format